swaggerexpert/json-pointer/README.md

 #### Compilation

-Compilation is the process of transforming a list of reference tokens into a JSON Pointer.
+Compilation is the process of transforming a list of unescaped reference tokens into a JSON Pointer.
 Reference tokens are escaped before compiled into a JSON Pointer.

 ```js